jhallen/joe-editor/docs/tasks.md

 You can hit ^K &lt;space&gt; to see the current character set.

-You can hit ` x to enter a Unicode character if the file coding is UTF-8.
+You can hit ESC ' x to enter a Unicode character if the file coding is UTF-8.

 ### Indenting blocks